Víctor Arano: Philadelphia Phillies

 Arano began 2018 with the Phillies.
-He was placed on the disabled list on April 30 retroactive to April 29, and was activated on May 19.
+He was placed on the disabled list on April 30 retroactive to April 29 and was activated on May 19.
 He recorded his first career save on July 4 against the Baltimore Orioles.
 In 2018 with the Phillies, he was 1–2 with a 2.73 ERA, and 60 strikeouts in 591/3 innings.
 He retired the first 25 batters he faced and 32 consecutive batters dating back to 2017, most by a Phillie since 1971, and held right-handed-hitters to a .207/.248/.319 slash line.

 In 2019, Arano pitched in three relief appearances for the Lehigh Valley IronPigs, going 2–0 with a 0.00 ERA in four innings in which he struck out seven batters, and in three games for the Phillies, in which he was 1–0 with a 3.86 ERA in 4 2/3 innings in which he struck out seven batters.
 Arano missed most of the season with a right elbow injury, which eventually required arthroscopic surgery and would cause him to miss the 2020 season as well.

 On January 18, 2021, Arano was designated for assignment following the acquisition of C. J. Chatham.

 Atlanta Braves

 On January 22, 2021, Arano was claimed off waivers by the Atlanta Braves.
-Arano was designated for assignment by Atlanta on June 4, 2021, without having appeared in an MLB game for the team.
+Arano was designated for assignment by Atlanta on June 4, without having appeared in an MLB game for the team.
 He was outrighted to the Triple-A Gwinnett Stripers on June 6.

 Washington Nationals

 On November 24, 2021, Arano signed a minor league deal with the Washington Nationals.
 On April 7, 2022, the Nationals selected Arano's contract, adding him to their opening day roster.
-He appeared in 43 games for Washington in 2022, recording a 4.50 ERA with 44 strikeouts in 42.0 innings pitched.
+He appeared in 43 games for Washington in 2022, recording a 4.50 ERA with 44 strikeouts in 42 innings pitched.

 On January 13, 2023, Arano agreed to a one-year, $925K contract with the Nationals, avoiding salary arbitration.
 On March 30, Arano was placed on the 60-day injured list with a right shoulder strain.
 On June 6, it was announced that Arano would require right shoulder surgery.
-On October 5, Arano was removed from the 40–man roster and sent outright to the Triple–A Rochester Red Wings.
-However, Arano rejected the assignment and subsequently elected free agency.
+On October 5, Arano was removed from the 40-man roster and sent outright to Triple-A. However, Arano rejected the assignment and subsequently elected free agency.

 Rieleros de Aguascalientes

 On March 4, 2025, Arano signed with the Diablos Rojos del México of the Mexican League.
 He spent the entire year on the reserve list and did not appear in a game.

 On October 10, 2025, Arano and Fernando Villalobos were traded to the Rieleros de Aguascalientes of the Mexican League.
+He failed to make an appearance for Aguascalientes prior to his release on April 28, 2026.

 Personal life

-In November 2016, Arano welcomed a son.
+Arano has a son, born in November 2016.